LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 {:start="9"}
 9. Identify the software applications you are familiar with and how they have been of benefit to you.
 How proficient are you in these applications?
-10. What do you use the Internet for?
+10. What do you use the internet for?
 Tell me about your experiences looking for information on the net.
 11. What is e-Commerce?
 Have you ever used it?
 Give examples.
 12. Have you ever used on-line chat?
 Describe how and your opinion of the tool you used.